-- Meet the Regent Admission Index (RAI) score equivalent of 265 or higher: - Present a cumulative high school GPA of 3.33 or higher; - · Meet the high school course requirements.
+- · Meet the high school course requirements - Meet the Regent Admission Index (RAI) score equivalent of 265 or higher.
+For students entering in Fall 2021, you may be admitted to this college without a test score. - Present a cumulative high school GPA of 3.33 or higher (can be weighted or unweighted).